remotion-dev/remotion/packages/docs/docs/cli/ffprobe.md

 _available since v4.0_

-In order to use ffprobe tools without having to directly install it, remotion provides a part of the ffprobe toolkit via `npx remotion ffprobe`
+In order to use `ffprobe` without having to directly install it, Remotion provides it via `npx remotion ffprobe`.

 Note that in order to keep the binary size small, the FFprobe binary only understand the codecs that Remotion itself supports: H.264, H.265, VP8, VP9 and ProRes.
 A binary from the 6.0 release line of FFprobe is used.